Zero copula

-In English, zero copula is commonly considered a form of shorthand, used on road signs, such as this one, alerting drivers that road work [is] ahead.
+Road signs commonly use zero copula (omitting the verb to be).
+This sign uses the sentence "road closed" as a nominal sentence to mean "the road is closed."

 Zero copula, also known as null copula, is a linguistic phenomenon whereby the subject is joined to the predicate without overt marking of this relationship (like the copula to be in English).
 One can distinguish languages that simply do not have a copula and languages that have a copula that is optional in certain contexts.

-Dropping the copula is also found, to a lesser extent, in English and many other languages, used most frequently in rhetoric, casual speech, non-standard varieties, and headlinese, the writing style used in newspaper headlines.
+Dropping the copula is also found, to a lesser extent, in English and many other languages, used most frequently in rhetoric, casual speech, non-standard varieties, road signs, and headlinese, the writing style used in newspaper headlines.
 Sometimes, these omissions cause unintended syntactic ambiguity.

 In English

 Standard English exhibits a few limited forms of the zero copula.
 One is found in comparative correlatives like "the bigger, the better" and "the more the merrier".
 However, no known natural language lacks this structure, and it is not clear how a comparative is joined with its correlate in this kind of copula.
-Zero copula also appears in casual questions and statements like "you from out of town?" and "enough already!" where the verb (and more) may be omitted due to syncope.
+Zero copula also appears in casual questions and statements like "you from out of town?" and "enough already!" where the verb (and more) may be omitted due to ellipsis.
 It can also be found, in a slightly different and more regular form, in the headlines of English newspapers, where short words and articles are generally omitted to conserve space.
 For example, a headline would more likely say "Parliament at a standstill" than "Parliament is at a standstill".
 Because headlines are generally simple, in "A is B" statements, an explicit copula is rarely necessary.